rust-embedded/rust-raspberrypi-OS-tutorials/07_delays/README.md

 It is very important to wait precise amounts of time while you're interfacing with low level hardware.
 In this tutorial we'll cover there ways.
-One is CPU frequency dependent (and useful if wait time is given in CPU clock cycles), the other two are are microsec (millionth of a second) based.
+One is CPU frequency dependent (and useful if wait time is given in CPU clock cycles), the other two are microsec (millionth of a second) based.

 Delays.h, delays.c
 ------------------